huggingface/blog/stable_diffusion_jax.md

 The Flax pipeline can compile the code for us if we pass `jit = True` as an argument.
 It will also ensure that the model runs in parallel in the 8 available devices.

-The first time we run the following cell it will take a long time to compile, but subequent calls (even with different inputs) will be much faster.
+The first time we run the following cell it will take a long time to compile, but subsequent calls (even with different inputs) will be much faster.
 For example, it took more than a minute to compile in a TPU v2-8 when I tested, but then it takes about **`7s`** for future inference runs.

 ``` python